 What You Can Do

-You are offered the opportunity to adopt the memory of a child whose life was cut short by hubris and deep seated human evil.
-Your choice to adopt the memory of a child lost to this senseless lack of respect for humanity is so very doable.
+One More Candle gives you the opportunity to adopt the memory of a child whose life was cut short by hubris and deep seated human evil.

-Please understand that taking action in order to bring light to the darkness is a personal choice.
-There are many ways, none are more right than others.
+There are many ways of taking action to bring light to the darkness.
+None are more right than others.

 Light a Candle

-After adopting the memory of a child, you are encouraged to light a candle on the yahrtzeit (the anniversary) of the child’s passing.
-Please add your adopted memory’s name to the yearly yahrtzeit list that your synagogue sends you.
+After adopting the memory of a child, lighting a candle on the yahrtzeit (the anniversary) of the child’s passing is customary.
+If you are a member of a synagogue, kindly add your adopted memory’s name to the yearly yahrtzeit list your synagogue provides.

-Lighting a candle in honor of those who have passed is a centuries old tradition in many faiths allowing expression for what we cannot communicate with words.
+The ancient tradition of lighting a candle in many faiths is an expression of what we cannot communicate with words.
 With each candle, the life of a child who lived, and then perished, is remembered and honored.
-A single candle is a symbol of the human spirit and brings light to darkness.

 Another way you can honor the memory of your adopted child is to a light a candle and say a prayer.